Har du allerede appen? Åpne guiden.

 If you are travelling the coastline of Helgeland you have several hiking options close to the road and the ocean always in your closest proximity.
 The archipelago along the coast of Helgeland is well known to Norwegians.
 The distances are of course very long but the scenery is stunning and the hiking and padling options are many.

-Travelling the coast of Helgeland
+Traveling the coast of Helgeland

 Travelling the coastline is easiest done if you have access to a rental car.
 Rent a car at Værnes, the airport outside Trondheim or at Bodø lufthavn.